-Note: Our tax lesson is not as step-by-step as our LLC formation lessons, due to the uniqueness and variation among businesses.
+Note: Our tax lesson is not as step-by-step as our other Indiana LLC formation lessons, due to the uniqueness and variation among businesses.
 Taxes are usually not as straightforward as forming an LLC, and therefore, the information below is an overview, and not a comprehensive guide.

 You will likely need to hire a tax professional to make sure you meet all your Indiana state and local tax obligations.
 We recommend using Thumbtack.